-- 3, 4 or 5 Form Effort Grades

-- Form of the week (efforts statistically)

-- House Points for behaviour/ effort / good work

-- Beanbag Cheer (exemplary behaviour)

-- Colours

-- Honours Awards

-- House Captains / Vice Captains

-- Headmaster's Commendation (academic excellence)

-- Form Merit certificates, awarded termly by Form Teachers

-- Termly Reliability and Courtesy Cups

-- Termly Final Assemblies also reward excellence and achievement in other areas.
-See prize lists.

-- Final Prize Winners Assembly at Harrow School recognises endeavour and success from the academic year, for pupils in Years 3-8.

-- Scholarship photographs are taken in June and all pupils who were awarded a scholarship are recorded in this.
+- 3, 4 or 5 Form Effort Grades; - Form of the week (efforts statistically); - House Points for behaviour/ effort / good work; - See Deputy Head Academic after receiving 75 House Points and the Headmaster after 100; - Beanbag Cheer (exemplary behaviour); - Colours; - House Captains / Vice Captains; - Headmaster's Commendation (academic excellence); - Form Merit certificates, awarded termly by Form Teachers; - Termly Reliability and Courtesy Cups; - Termly Final Assemblies also reward excellence and achievement in other areas.
+See prize lists; - Final Prize Winners Assembly at Harrow School recognises endeavour and success from the academic year, for pupils in Years 3-8; - Scholarship photographs are taken in June and all pupils who were awarded a scholarship are recorded in this.
 Only pupils who take up their scholarship have their names recorded on the Scholarship Boards.